CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 * `KA` : This algorithm uses only TBs from a single frequency (two polarization): there is no need for resampling before applying the SIC algorithm.
 * `KKA` : This algorithm uses TBs from two frequencies (K and KA) that are from dual-frequency feeds.
 The selected resampling approach is an along-arc resampling that does not mix between feeds, and thus does not mix between different OZAs.
 * `CKA` : This algorithm uses TBs from two frequencies (C and KA) that are from different feeds.
-This require a *classic* resampling (e.g. Backus Gilbert) to resample the position and resolution of the KA TBs to those of the C-band TBs.
+This requires a *classic* resampling (e.g. Backus Gilbert) to resample the position and resolution of the KA TBs to those of the C-band TBs.

 (sec_assumptions)=